hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/firefly.md

             </td>
             <td>
                 <b>
-                    Ensuring Senders Process Batch Pins Only Once Batches are Persisted
+                    Ensuring Senders Do Not Download Their Own Batches in Response to Pin Events
                 </b>
             </td>
         </tr>